 But, the skill level and style of play make one racquet more suited to a player than another.
 Unfortunately, there is a litany of different features that each combine to create the best racquetball racquets that favor power or finesse.
 It can be difficult to figure out.

-That is why we have put together a list of the top 5 best racquetball racquets and identified what each is suit for.
+That is why we have put together a list of the top best racquetball racquets and identified what each is suited for.
 We provide a helpful buyer’s guide, so you can navigate different features and find the racquet that is right for you.

 1. Python Racquetball – Best Racquetball Racquet (Editor’s Choice)